natyarteagac/natyarteagac/README.md

 - 📖 I’m currently studying on **Foundations Program at Holberton School**

-- 🌱 I’m currently learning **Bootstrap, CSS, Javascript, Python, Docker,**
+- 🌱 I’m currently learning **Bootstrap, CSS, Javascript, HTML and Python**

 - 📝 I regularly write articles on [https://www.linkedin.com/in/natalia-arteaga-corrales-a592351a7/](https://www.linkedin.com/in/natalia-arteaga-corrales-a592351a7/)